 Karl Lagerfeld (25 Rue Vieille du Temple; +33 1 4274-1915): Karl Lagerfeld’s second concept store in Paris offers the Marais a futuristic shiny black facade marked by a striking white neon in the shape of the designer’s unmistakable silhouette.
 The merchandise is a mix of his own designs (men’s and women’s prêt-à-porter) and other items, including cell phone cases, key chains and wallets, handpicked by the fashion icon.

-L’Eclaireur (40 Rue de Sévigné; +33 1 4887-1022): The famous concept store has three locations in Paris, but this is the one not to miss.
+L’Eclaireur (40 Rue de Sévigné; +33 1 4887-1022): The famous concept store has several locations in Paris, but this is the one not to miss.
 Designed by artist Arne Quinze, the space is a veritable installation, with high-tech touches like 150 video screens that guide you through.

 Leon & Harper (95 Boulevard Beaumarchais; +33 1 4271-2501): This Parisian label is known for its flattering women’s wear.
 Flirty, but never frilly or fussy, Leon & Harper is a go-to source for trendy accessories like hats, scarves and bags, as well as a good bet for staples like sweaters and jeans.

 Majestic Filatures (7 Rue des Francs Bourgeois; +33 1 5740-6234): Majestic Filatures specializes in “deluxe tee-shirts.”
 Their super soft shirts come in various styles and are cult staples for stylish women from around the world.